TheMulhima/Lumafly/README.md

 - Install ruby
 - Run the command `gem install github-pages`
-- Clone the git directory such that its parent folder is also called Scarab.
+- Clone the git directory such that its parent folder is also called Lumafly.
-- In the parent Scarab folder run `jekyll build`
+- In the parent Lumafly folder run `jekyll build`
 - To run the website, run the command `jekyll serve`.
 - Open the website at <http://127.0.0.1:4000/Lumafly/>
 Note: it is done like this because in the end it will be <https://themulhima.github.io/Lumafly>.
 So we need to replicate that